Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-THQ2-ZTc7Jk.md

 ### Transcript

-> can you play something i guess that would have made sense left-handed, i am left-handed but the stream is mirrored, confusingly enough ignore that snooty caster
+> can you play something I guess that would have made sense left-handed, I am left-handed but the stream is mirrored, confusingly enough ignore that snooty caster